gujianliang/test2/README.md

 ### 2，Support dapp development environment (connex or web3)

 #### 2.1 Set delegate
-#####  SDK can send a delegate signal to the developer to implement the corresponding method.
+#####  Set the delegate, and the developer needs to implement several delegate methods

 ```obj-c